Samson-tech-code/uk-cost-of-living-pipeline/README.md

 Run SQL analysis in sql/02_analysis_views.sql

-Open the Power BI dashboard from the /dashboards folde
+Open the Power BI dashboard from the /dashboards folder

+---
+#License

+This project uses publicly available data from the UK Office for National Statistics (ONS) and is shared for educational and portfolio purposes only.